-x Cremnosedum 'Crocodile' is a hybrid of Cremnophila nutans and Sedum furfuraceum.
-Leaves are like fat beads, usually dark green but can become flushed brownish in strong light.
-It looks quite different in spring when it's in active growth compared to the bright color it takes on during the summer dormancy period.
+x Cremnosedum 'Crocodile' is a succulent plant with fat, bead-like leaves, usually dark green but can become flushed brownish in strong light.
+It looks quite different in spring during its active growth period compared to the bright color during the summer dormancy period.
 Stems have reptilian scaling that creates an interesting antique appearance.

 USDA hardiness zone 8b to 10a: from 15 °F (−9.4 °C) to 35 °F (+1.7 °C).